-- 13.1 The school site is surrounded by a low continuous perimeter flint wall to reduce the risk of unauthorised access/egress.
-Due to the height of this wall, the school's risk assessment is significant. - 13.2 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light.

-- 13.3 We check the identity of all visitors and volunteers coming into school.
+- 13.1 The school site is surrounded by a continuous perimeter flint wall which is low-level.
+Consequently, a site risk assessment has been undertaken to reduce the risk of unauthorised access/egress. - 13.2 All staff members have a responsibility to ensure our buildings and grounds are secure and for reporting concerns that may come to light. - 13.3 We check the identity of all visitors and volunteers coming into school.
 Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the school site.
-Any individual who is not known or identifiable will be challenged for clarification and reassurance. - 13.4 The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child, or adult, to feel unsafe.
+Any individual who is not known or identifiable will be challenged for clarification and reassurance.
+Visitor lanyards are colour-coded to support children's safety. - 13.4 The school will not accept the behaviour of any individual, parent, or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the school site.